The Platform Process

 - We support adequate, affordable, and energy efficient public transportation on a statewide basis, and we demand infrastructure planning that supports alternative modes of public transportation such as biking and walking.

-- We support fair and equitable access to information systems for all people.
+- We support fair and equitable access to information and communication systems for all people.

 - We support policies that enable people to live safely and well in their homes and provide good alternatives to nursing home care.